omrprt/wdi-second-project/README.md

 ### [](https://github.com/omrprt/wdi-second-project#approach-taken)Approach Taken

-1. I started with a very short brain storming session a system that will
+1. I started with a very short brain storming session
 2. Worked on the wireframe.
 3. Worked on the file structure.
 4. Worked on the RESTful routes.